 Gore: In some ways it is a classic chicken-and-egg conundrum, but the only way to get an effective international agreement that solves this crisis is with full U.S. participation and leadership.
 And given the history of Kyoto, it's necessary to have the realistic prospect of Senate passage with 60 votes in order to make the U.S. leadership role credible.
 I think that the Senate can clear that bar before Copenhagen.

 If that's the case, then the U.S. can play its customary role in bringing about an international consensus with as broad and binding a political agreement in Copenhagen as we can get, followed by Senate passage of the legislation in the first quarter of next year, and then a further meeting of the parties, if not before, then in Mexico City next year at this time.
 Between now and Copenhagen, [President Obama] is going to China.
 I had an hour one-on-one with [Chinese Premier] Wen Jiabao just 10 days ago, and as with many visitors to China, every time I go I'm further astonished at how quickly they're moving.
 I judged him to be completely sincere and truthful when he said, "We want an agreement -- we will not be an obstacle to an agreement."

 NJ: What agreements do you think the Chinese will have to make to alleviate concern in the U.S. that by imposing limits on ourselves we will simply be handing China the advantage.

 Gore: I think that they have to accept some binding obligations.
 Both China and India have signaled that they are willing to accept binding obligations.
 But it's unclear the extent to which they want to make them binding under their own domestic law, with an international reporting requirement, and the extent to which [that approach] might be a clear way station toward an internationally binding agreement -- which we have to wind up with.

-This article appears in the Nov.
-14, 2009, edition of National Journal.
+This article appears in the November 14, 2009, edition of National Journal Magazine Contents.